 |For more information on cluster lifecycle management, see the Rhino Administration and Deployment Guide.|

 start-rhino.sh script supports the following arguments:

-copy per-node activation state from the given node to the starting node.
-The starting node will assume the same activation state for installed services, resource adaptor entities, and the SLEE, as the given node and boot to the matching actual state.
+copy per-node desired state from the given node to the starting node.
+The starting node will assume the same desired state for installed services, resource adaptor entities, and the SLEE, as the given node and boot to the matching actual state.

 transition the SLEE to the RUNNING state on the node after bootup is complete.

 force the SLEE to remain in the STOPPED state on the node after bootup is complete.
 This can be useful if the node was previously in the RUNNING state but administrative tasks need to be performed on the node before event processing functions are restarted.

 -c options cannot be used in conjunction with the